osmannuri17/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 This creates a “family” of paths—each mix of speed, angle, height, or gravity gives a unique curve.
 For example, a hard throw at 45° travels far, while a soft throw straight up lands close.
 These variations fit many scenarios, from sports to space launches.

- You got it!
-Let's keep it super simple.
-Imagine a toy car that you give a push.

 **The Basic Idea**